NVIDIA/NeMo/docs/source/starthere/tutorials.rst

 Tutorials
 =========

-The best way to get started with NeMo is to start wtih one of our tutorials.
+The best way to get started with NeMo is to start with one of our tutorials.

 Most NeMo tutorials can be run on `Google's Colab <https://colab.research.google.com/notebooks/intro.ipynb>`_.